 Time to catch up on the blog:

 I was almost a month behind, and it didn’t feel right.
 Okay, maybe the idea of writing one blog post for every day had been stupid from the beginning.
 Was Taiwan really part of The Longest Way after all?
 And who cared about my thoughts on Wonder Woman?
-Okay, so here are my thoughts on Wonder Woman: I think it’s a good film, but it’s flawed.
+Okay, so here are my thoughts on Wonder Woman: I think it’s an okay film, but it’s flawed.

 Lots of people had been hyping it on social media: it featured a female super hero character in the lead, one of the main antagonists was also female, and the whole thing had been directed by a woman!